stakewise/v3-operator/README.md

 ### Multivault Support

-Operators can now manage multiple vaults simultaneously, reducing setup complexity for multi-vault users.
+The operator service can now manage multiple vaults simultaneously, reducing setup complexity for multi-vault users.

 Key Changes:

 - Single Wallet & Keystores – Shared across all vaults (no `--vault` flag needed for create-keys/create-wallets).
 - Migration – Existing setups will auto-migrate to the new structure on first launch.
 - Launch Command – Use `--vaults` with multiple addresses (e.g., `--vaults=0x1...23,0x4...56`).

-### Pectra Upgrade Support

-Ensure your vault is updated to version 5 for Ethereum network or version 3 for Gnosis network for full Pectra compatibility.

-After the upgrade, validator balances are no longer limited to 32 ETH.
-By default, we register 0x02 validators.
-To register 0x01 validators, add the flag `--validators-type=0x01`.

-When replenishing validators, funds first top up existing 0x02 validators up to 2048 ETH.
-New validators are registered once the vault accumulates another 32 ETH.

-To migrate 0x01 validators to 0x02, use the consolidate command (see [reference](#validators-consolidation)).

-Also, partial withdrawals for compound validators are now supported.
-Partial withdrawals are significantly faster and more efficient than full validator exits.
-Even full validator exits now can be processed via execution request call.
-To disable this, use the flag `--disable-withdrawals` — in this case, funds will be withdrawn via full exits using oracles.
+- All validator keys linked to the operator will be used for every connected vault.

 ### Automated rewards withdrawals